-- 5.5.3.1 PT providers shall prepare samples that are compliant with the criteria defined by the PT Program Executive Committee and published in the TNI FoPT Tables on the TNI website. - 5.5.3.2 When the PT Program Executive Committee makes changes to the PT sample design criteria, PT providers shall comply with the revised requirements per the PT Program Executive Committee's implementation schedule. - 5.5.3.3 For those multi-analyte categories designated in the TNI FoPT tables as not requiring all analytes to be spiked, the PT Provider shall determine the number of analytes based on the following. - a) PT samples that are to be scored for one (1) to ten (10) analytes shall include all of the analytes; - b) PT samples that are to be scored for ten (10) to twenty (20) analytes shall include at least ten (10) analytes or 80% of the total, whichever number is greater; - c) PT samples that are to be scored for more than twenty (20) analytes shall include at least sixteen (16) analytes, or 60% of the total analytes, whichever number is greater; - d) If following 5.5.3.3.b) or 5.5.3.3.c) above and the calculated percentage of the total number of analytes in the PT sample is a fraction, the fraction shall be rounded up to the next whole number. - 5.5.3.4 PT providers shall use a random-selection process to determine which analytes will be spiked and unspiked within any given PT sample. - 5.5.3.4.1 PT providers may make modifications to randomly-selected analyte lists based on technical (i.e. compatibility, interference) issues. - 5.5.3.4.2 Modifications to randomly-determined analyte lists shall be documented.

-5.5.3.5 If the provider spikes analytes not on the TNI FoPT Tables in their PT samples, the PT provider shall ensure, to the satisfaction of the PTPA, that these additional analytes do not interfere with laboratory performance for the required analytes.
+- 5.5.3.2 When the PT Program Executive Committee makes changes to the PT sample design criteria, the PT Providers shall comply with the revised requirements per the PT Program Executive Committee's implementation schedule. - 5.5.3.3 For those multi-analyte categories designated in the TNI FoPT tables as not requiring all analytes to be spiked, the PT Provider shall determine the number of analytes to be spiked based on the following; - a) PT samples that are to be scored for one (1) to ten (10) analytes shall include all of the analytes; - b) PT samples that are to be scored for ten (10) to twenty (20) analytes shall include at least ten (10) analytes or 80% of the total, whichever number is greater; - c) PT samples that are to be scored for more than twenty (20) analytes shall include at least sixteen (16) analytes, or 60% of the total analytes, whichever number is greater; - d) if following 5.5.3.3.b) or 5.5.3.3.c) above and the calculated percentage of the total number of analytes in the PT sample is a fraction, the fraction shall be rounded up to the next whole number. - 5.5.3.4 The PT Providers shall use a random-selection process to determine which analytes will be spiked and unspiked within any given PT sample. - 5.5.3.4.1 The PT Providers may make modifications to randomly-selected analyte lists based on technical (i.e. compatibility, interference) issues. - 5.5.3.4.2 Modifications to randomly-determined analyte lists shall be documented. - 5.5.3.5 If the PT Provider spikes analytes not on the TNI FoPT Tables in their its PT samples, the PT Provider shall ensure, to the satisfaction of the PTPA, that these additional analytes do not interfere with laboratory performance for the required analytes.
 Such additional analytes do not count toward the minimum analyte requirements as specified in the current version of the FoPT tables.